MervinPraison/PraisonAIPPT/README.md

 ### Common Issues:

-1. **"Command not found: pptx-bible-verses"**
+1. **"Command not found: praisonaippt"**
    - Make sure you installed the package: `uv pip install -e .` or `pip install -e .`
    - Check that your Python scripts directory is in PATH

 2. **"File not found" error**
    - Verify the JSON file exists
-   - Use absolute path if needed: `pptx-bible-verses -i /full/path/to/verses.json`
+   - Use absolute path if needed: `praisonaippt -i /full/path/to/verses.json`

 3. **"Invalid JSON" error**
    - Validate your JSON syntax using a JSON validator